Jbleezy/BO2-Reimagined/README.md

 * Upgraded: increased damage from 400 to 500
 * Upgraded: decreased headshot multiplier from 10 to 8
 * Upgraded: decreased stock ammo from 120 to 100
+* Upgraded: increased amount of primary camo
-* Upgraded: fixed fire sound
+* Upgraded: added proper fire sound

 #### XPR-50
 * Replaces Barrett M82A1